rdalen/Boxify/docs/adapter-plate.md

 Where possible, Adapter Plate information should be **measured or derived from existing geometry** rather than manually duplicated.

-Examples include:
+Measured from geometry
+- PCB length

-- PCB dimensions
+- PCB width
-- PCB mounting-hole positions
+- mounting-hole positions
-- Adapter Plate thickness
-- Mounting locations
+- hole diameter

+Defined PCB information
-- Reference offsets
+- PCB thickness

 For example: